Frequently asked questions related to COVID-19.

 In terms of washing and shrouding for Muslims, the Muslim Council of Britain advice is that no one over the age of 60 should be taking part and that those involved should wear PPE.
 They suggest that areas should designate specific facilities in central locations for washing and that volunteers should be organised to do this work.
 This would allow for proper process of disinfecting spaces and disposing of medical waste.
 Muslims believe that burials should take place within 24 hours of death and this kind of set up would support these processes.

-The PHE guidance on funerals strongly advises that given the significant risks to vulnerable and extremely vulnerable people from COVID-19, they should have no contact with the body of the deceased.
+The Government guidance on funerals strongly advises that given the significant risks to vulnerable and extremely vulnerable people from COVID-19, they should have no contact with the body of the deceased.

 Blackburn Council has supported the local community by inspecting the facilities and by putting out a joint statement with the local religious organisation to outline their approach.